i2cs/i2csmobile-docs/Ionic Mobile App/02 Getting Started/07 Automatic Update.md

 ```
 $ ionic upload --note "NOTE" --deploy CHANNEL_TAG
 ```

+> if the `CHANNEL_TAG` in above command is set to `production`, the current version will be available to all the active devices to update

 ####Binary Versioning
 You can determine if a snapshot is applicable for a device by using binary versioning.
 Binary versioning requires that you use a semantic version for your build version.